DannySom/OS-ticket-installation/README.md

 </p>
 <p>
-3. Installed / Enabled IIS in Windows WITH CGI
+3. I Installed / Enabled IIS in Windows WITH CGI
 World Wide Web Services -> Application Development Features -> [X] CGI.</p>
   This ensures the osTicket system can actually run on Windows.
 It allows the server to execute scripts such as PHP, the language osTicket is written in.
   </p>